3D co-culture of podocytes and endothelial cellsWO 2011|073793

 This method allows podocytes and endothelial cells to grow on a isoporous membrane, covering the external and internal side respectively.
 Thus, cells make adhesion only to the membrane itself, though on the opposite sides.
 Compared to artificial capillaries, this system is unexpensive and easier to use and does not require specific equipment.
 This method, as per in vivo situation, allows multiple analyses on both cell types.
 The presence of the membrane between the two cell types and the complete separation of their own supernatants allows to perform both permeability assays and separate assays in the two compartments, and to challenge one cell type and then measure the effects on the other cell type.
 Further, cells on both sides of the membrane can be immunostained for any molecule of interest, and analysed by light microscopy, electron microscopy and transmission microscopy, allowing direct evaluation of cell protein expression.

-– Patent granted in Europe, USA, Israel.
+– Patent granted in Italy, Europe, Israel.

 – Rastaldi Maria Pia